Frequently Asked Questions

 Is fishing legal on the Guadalupe River?

 Yes.
 The season opens the last Saturday in April and closes in November.
 Everyone 16 years of age and over must have a valid California Sport Fishing License displayed above the waist (and in possession of photo ID).
 ONLY barbless hooks and artificial lures are allowed.
 NO TAKE on Salmon and Steelhead.
-Interested persons can be referred to the California Department of Fish and Game web page for more information on take and size limits for other species.
+Interested persons can be referred to the California Department of Fish and Wildlife web page for more information on take and size limits for other species.
 The Health Department recommends that people not eat the fish caught in the river due to mercury residue from the old mines up stream.

 What should I do if I see wildlife in Guadalupe River Park & Gardens?

 Guadalupe River Park & Gardens is home to a variety of amazing wildlife, including Black-tailed jackrabbits, Snowy egrets, Red-tailed hawks, skunks, and gopher snakes.
 If you see a wild animal during your visit, please be respectful, quiet, and observe it from a distance.
 Do not approach wildlife, and do not offer food or water to any animals you see during your visit.
 Feeding wildlife is illegal, and it also can spread disease, increase populations of non-native animals, put you and wildlife at risk, and lower a wild animal’s chance of surviving.
 If you see injured or sick wildlife, contact the Wildlife Center of Silicon Valley at 408-929-9453.
 If you see an injured, lost, or sick domestic animal, please contact the San Jose Animal Care Center at (408) 578-PAWS (7297).